artsy/artsy.github.io/_posts/2023-02-20-typescript-magic.md

 ---
 layout: epic
 title: "TypeScript magic"
-date: 2023-02-10
+date: 2023-03-01
 categories: [TypeScript, Types, Tools, Palette]
 author: [pvinis]
 ---

-## Intro

 At Artsy, we love TypeScript.
 We use it in most of our node/web/mobile repos.
-Today, I want to talk about a specific case we found while trying to make our types more strict on [palette-mobile], which is our Design System for React Native.
+Today, I want to talk about a specific case we found while trying to make our types more strict on [palette-mobile](https://github.com/artsy/palette-mobile), which is our Design System for React Native.

 Check this out: